Mount Geikie (Canada)

 Mount Geikie, pronounced like "geeky", is a 3298 m mountain summit located in Mount Robson Provincial Park in British Columbia, Canada.
-Situated 28 km southwest of Jasper near the Tonquin Valley, Mount Geikie is the highest peak of The Ramparts in the Canadian Rockies, one of the most beautiful mountain meccas in the world.
+Situated 28 km southwest of Jasper near the Tonquin Valley, Mount Geikie is the highest peak of The Ramparts in the Canadian Rockies.
 Its nearest higher peak is Mount Fraser, 8.0 km to the southeast, and the Continental Divide lies 3.0 km to the east.
 Mount Geikie is composed of quartzite of the Cambrian period.
 This rock was pushed east and over the top of younger rock during the Laramide orogeny.
 The vertical wall of its north face is over 1500 m high, and has been compared to the other great north faces of the Canadian Rockies such as North Twin, Alberta, and Kitchener.

 History

 Mount Geikie was named in 1898 by J. E. McEvoy of the Geological Survey of Canada for Scottish geologist Sir Archibald Geikie (1835–1924), who was the director-general of the British Geological Survey from 1882 to 1901.
 The mountain was labelled on Arthur O. Wheeler's 1911 topographic map of the Mount Robson area.
 The mountain's name was officially adopted in 1951 when approved by the Geographical Names Board of Canada.